ibm-cloud-docs/pattern-vpc-vsi-multizone-resiliency/compute-design.md

 - VPC Virtual Server Profile: select compute and memory profiles for each tier, based on tier capacity and performance requirements.

 - Placement Groups: create [Placement Groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) for virtual servers to avoid single point of failures.
-Select “[power spread](/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui#power-spread-placement-groups-for-vpc)” to provision virtual servers in the Placement Group across different hosts to protect against host failures and on separate power and network domains to protect against power and network failures.
+Select [power spread](/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui#power-spread-placement-groups-for-vpc) to provision virtual servers in the Placement Group across different hosts to protect against host failures and on separate power and network domains to protect against power and network failures.

 - VPC Autoscale: create [Instance Groups](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui) for autoscaling virtual servers in the web and app tiers to adjust compute resources to handle dynamic changes in load conditions.
     -   Add the instance group to the Placement Group.